MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

 + Messages History is used to provide conversational context for generating quizzes, responses, and flash cards.
 + You can click on message history and see all the conversation in past.
 You can automatically/manually modify a model response, delete a conversation, or delete all conersations.
 + When upload the folder for zim files, it might take a couple seconds for the Kiwix server to be up, so it might give you a error.
 Just wait for a moment and submit prompt again.
++ You can enter the present quiz when "create quiz" is selected, and present flashcards when "create flash cards" is selected.

 - Note: